Azure/missionlz/README.md

 [**Home**](./README.md) | [**Design**](./docs/design.md) | [**Accelerators**](./docs/accelerators.md) | [**Resources**](./docs/resources.md)

-Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template which IT oversight organizations can use to create a cloud management system to deploy Azure environments for their workloads and teams.
+Mission Landing Zone is a highly opinionated Infrastructure-as-Code (IaC) template.
+IT oversight organizations can use the template to create a cloud management system to deploy Azure environments for their workloads and teams.

 Mission Landing Zone addresses a narrowly scoped, specific need for a [Secure Cloud Computing Architecture (SCCA)](docs/scca.md) compliant hub and spoke infrastructure.